 Board composition

-The Board currently comprises a Non-Executive Chair, a Senior Independent Non-Executive Director, an independent Non-Executive Director and two Executive Directors.
-As previously announced, Richard Whiting will retire from his role as Chief Executive in March 2024 and will be replaced by Chris Belsham, currently Chief Executive Designate.
-Katie Shortland will join the Board as Chief Financial Officer in October 2023.
+The Board currently comprises a Non-Executive Chair, a Senior Independent Non-Executive Director, two Independent Non-Executive Directors and two Executive Directors.
+As previously announced, Richard Whiting retired from his role as Chief Executive Officer on 29 February 2024 and was replaced by Chris Belsham.
+Katie Shortland joined the Board as Chief Financial Officer on 2 October 2023.

 Board roles

 The Senior Independent Non-Executive Director conducts the Chair’s annual appraisal and acts as a sounding board for the other Directors.
-Further information on the role of the Senior Independent Director can be found at nwf.co.uk/about us/governance/corporate-governance-statement.
+Further information on the role of the Senior Independent Director can be found at Corporate governance statement.

 The Company Secretary has specific responsibility to assist the Chair and the rest of the Board to uphold the best corporate governance standards.
-A full role description for the Company Secretary is available at nwf.co.uk/about-us/governance/corporategovernance-statement.
+A full role description for the Company Secretary is available at Corporate governance statement.

 Board operation

-The Board normally meets 11 times a year with additional meetings being called when required.
+The Board normally meets ten times a year with additional meetings being called when required.

 Comprehensive briefing papers are circulated to Directors one week in advance of each scheduled meeting to allow sufficient time for the consideration of the papers provided.